xcore/sc_usb_device/app_hid_mouse_demo/doc_quickstart/quickstart.rst

       ``Endpoint0()`` and ``hid_mouse()``.
 The first two are common to any USB device application and the ``hid_mouse()`` is the core of the application.
    #.
 There are two implementations of the ``hid_mouse()`` function, one for use with
-      the joystick which uses the ADC and one for use when no Mixed Signal Slice is available.
+      the joystick which uses the ADC and another for use when no Mixed Signal Slice is available.
    #.
 If you look at the first implementation of ``hid_mouse()`` you will see the
       configuration of the ADC.
 For the U16 board it uses two ADCs, one for each